tristanbuckreis/ccldpy/README.md

 ### Simulation Methods:

 The current version of ccldpy (0.0.1) supports five methods of simulation, which are specificed using the <em>Category</em> indicators described below.
-For each method, the program runs 101 simulations, and identifies the rupture surface of the simulation that minimizes the median distance computed on a pseudo-grid of locations.
+For each method, the program runs 101 simulations, and identifies the rupture surface of the simulation that minimizes the median distance computed for a pseudo-grid of locations.

 A. When two nodal plane solutions (strike, dip, and rake) are known, however the first solution is preferred.
 Only the area, aspect-ratio, and position of hypocenter on the rupture surface are randomized between simulations assuming a Gaussian Distribution centered about the median values.